 Henry couldn't actually ride the bike because his co-ordination was so poor — one symptom of dyslexia — a condition that crippled him since childhood and remained undiagnosed until he was 35.
 Instead, the Harley was mounted on a piece of wood on wheels and pulled along for action scenes.

 Graduating from College and later receiving a Masters from Yale's School of Drama, Henry Winkler's acting career began with appearing in over thirty TV commercials.
-Then, in 1974, Henry Winkler landed the role which would change his career path and go on to make him a global household TV star — that of Arthur 'Fonzie' Fonzarelli on ABC's “Happy Days” — as he became the worldwide epitome of cool.
+Then, in 1974, he landed the role which would change his career path and go on to make him a global household TV star — that of Arthur 'Fonzie' Fonzarelli on ABC's Happy Days — as he became the worldwide epitome of cool.

 During his 10 years on the popular sitcom, Henry won two consecutive Golden Globe Awards for Best Actor in a Comedy Series (1976 and 1977), was nominated three times for an Emmy Award and was also honoured with a star on the Hollywood Walk of Fame.

 In the 1980's, Henry began producing many television shows, while at the same time appearing in films such as The Waterboy and Scream.
 In recent years, he appeared in a number of series, including Arrested Development, Children's Hospital, Royal Pains, New Girl and Parks and Recreation.

 He also starred and co-executive produced the NBC Reality travel series Better Late Than Never with William Shatner, Terry Bradshaw, George Foreman and Jeff Dye, and is an executive producer of the revised MacGyver series.